meistericham/pcr-project-budget-tracker/context/VerificationNotes.md

 - ✅ No TypeScript errors, build passes successfully

 ### Troubleshooting
+- **If migration fails**: Check that divisions and units tables exist
-- If Unit/Division show "—": User may not have assignments yet
+- **If Unit/Division show "—"**: User may not have assignments yet
-- If lock icons don't appear: Check if lucide-react Lock icon is imported
+- **If lock icons don't appear**: Check if lucide-react Lock icon is imported
-- If DEV logging doesn't work: Ensure NODE_ENV=development or import.meta.env.DEV is true
+- **If DEV logging doesn't work**: Ensure NODE_ENV=development or import.meta.env.DEV is true
-- If build fails: Check TypeScript compilation for any remaining errors
+- **If build fails**: Check TypeScript compilation for any remaining errors
+- **If RLS policies don't work**: Verify policies are created and RLS is enabled on users table